juliosene/home-lab/docker-swarm/README.md

 ## Prerequisites

 1. **Operating System**:
-   - The script has been tested on the current version of Ubuntu Server, 24.04 LTS.
+   - The script has been tested on: ubuntu 24.04 debian 12.8 rocky 9.4
+      alma 9.4
+    you can choose to use one of them or a mix of them.
+Until now, no problems have been detected in creating an environment with multiple Linux distributions as a base for this scrip.

 2. **Machines for the Cluster**:
    - Provide the machines that will be used in the cluster.